-Related article: CBD oil for dogs and cats
+Related article: Broad Spectrum CBD oil for dogs

 Nutrition and Feeding for a German Spitz

-German Spitzes may be small, medium, or large, so there is no standard amount of food required for the breed.
-Instead, a dog’s food should be determined by its weight and daily activity level.
+German Spitzes are of all sizes, so there is no standard amount of food required for the breed.
+Instead, a dog's food should be determined by its weight and daily activity level.
 Give your dog 2-4% of its body weight every day, split into two meals.
 Dog food calculators are especially handy with this multi-size breed.

 Dog food, whether it be for a puppy or an adult, should have all of the necessary proteins, fats, carbohydrates, minerals, and vitamins that canines need to live healthily.
 As with most products, you get what you pay for.
 Kibble is no exception, so it is generally advised to purchase the highest quality dog food that you can afford.

 To be certain that the kibble adheres to a top-quality nutritional standard, check whether or not the chow has been approved by the Association of American Feed Control Officials (AAFCO).
 AAFCO guidelines require that dog food be nutritional and safe for the average dog.
-However, if your pet has a preexisting condition, their diet should be confirmed by a veterinarian.
+However, if your pet has a preexisting condition, consult a vet to create a specific diet plan.